 You can stream my songs on Spotify, Apple Music and most of the other popular streaming services.
 But be warned – there are two Peter Websters out there who have produced original music, and some streaming services tend to think we are one and the same.
 I am the Peter Webster who recorded ‘Felicity’ and ‘Life in the Underclass’, but not the Peter Webster who recorded ‘The Canoe Paddle Song’ – he is an entirely different person who just happens to share my name.

 I front The Journeymen, a four-piece covers band who play at pubs and parties in Bedfordshire, Buckinghamshire and the surrounding counties.
-I also play solo gigs, and perform in the Webster-Fergusson folk duo.
+I also perform in the Webster-Fergusson folk duo.
 Contact me if you’d like to enquire about bookings for live dates.

 Some of my original songs are below, and there are more on the Songs page.